stubailo/sashko-dev/content/blog/resumes/index.md

 > One thing Resilient Coders does is make the students find paying clients.
 Great way to both 1.
 Get paid 2.
 Build a portfolio. -- [Nick DeJesus (@Dayhaysoos) on Twitter, January 18, 2021](https://twitter.com/Dayhaysoos/status/1351214451396124676?ref_src=twsrc%5Etfw)

-Building a project that a tangible result beyond personal learning has a few benefits:
+Building a project that a tangible result beyond personal learning can be a very rewarding experience, and has two tangible benefits for your resume:

-1. It proves that your project actually worked end-to-end.
+1. It shows that your project works end-to-end.
 2. It shows you can launch code to production and handle all that involves -- error handling, deployment, getting feedback from users, etc. This can act as a stand-in for job experience to some extent.

 If you highlight personal projects, make sure to talk about what they do and why, not just the technologies you used -- that’ll help make them feel more real.

 #### Listing non-tech experience

 I’ve often interviewed folks who switched from a different career into software development.
 If you don’t have enough tech work experience yet to fill out a resume, don't skip over your non-tech experience.
-These roles might not show off the technical skills you’ve learned, but they show that you’re an effective team member and know how to get things done.
+These roles might not show off the engineering skills you’ve learned, but they show that you’re an effective team member and know how to get things done.

 #### Prioritization, length, and what not to put